mozark24/binja_JSON_Plugin/README.md

 # Export to JSON Plugin:
 This simple plugin iterates through the binary and extracts the MLIL instructions and properties, storing them in a JSON file in tmp.

-# Disclaimer:
+## Disclaimer:
-- This currently runs through all functions instead of only select ones.
+* This currently runs through all functions instead of only select ones.

-- TODO:
+## TODO:
- - Replace call instruction addresses with symbol names when applicable.
+ * Replace call instruction addresses with symbol names where applicable.
- - Taking suggestions.
+ * Taking suggestions.

-# Example output:
+## Example output:
 ```
 {
     "functions": [